Gubbsy/Portfolio/_posts/2020-01-6-3d-model-loader.project.md

 ---
 ![]({{site.baseurl}}/assets/images/shader-tester.png)

-This project was my first experience with an unmanaged language such as C++.
+This project was my first experience with an un-managed language such as C++.
 I created a consol driven application that could dynamically read and render both `.obj` and `.dae` files while also providing the ability to dynamically swap the vertex and fragment shaders applied to the rendered model.

 # Skills Developed
-* Application of an unmanaged language - C++.
+* Application of an un-managed language - C++.
 * OpenGL shader development.
 * Application of OpenGL and graphics libraries to render 3D models.
 * Algorithm development and refinement for faster file parsing with large data sets.